 Foul Water Systems

-ECL design, develop and install foul water drainage schemes for mains and non-mains sewer areas, for gravity and pumped systems and for privately owned and adoptable systems.
+ECL design, develop, and install foul water drainage schemes for mains and non-mains sewer areas, gravity and pumped systems, and privately owned and adoptable systems.

 Balancing Ponds and Attenuation

 We’ve managed some form of storm attenuation for most of our projects, from a simple pond, attenuation crates to precast concrete tanks.